JimmyJHickey/jimmyjhickey.com/_posts/2020-08-12-ST793-Likelihood.md

 # 2.2
-**One of the data sets obtained from the 1984 consulting session on max fow of riers was $n=35$ yearly maxima from one station displayed in the following R printout.**
+**One of the data sets obtained from the 1984 consulting session on max flow of rivers was $n=35$ yearly maxima from one station displayed in the following R printout.**

 ```